dbohra/miniml-01/README.md

 ## Problem 2
 ### Class Prior Probability (Points 25)
-In order to ally Bayes model we need to estimate the prior probabilities and likelyhoods from the training data.
+In order to apply the Bayes model we need to estimate the prior probabilities and the likelyhoods from the training data.
 In this exersise we will estimate the prior probabilities.
+For this purpose we will use class `CPDFHistogram`.

 ## Problem 3